 2. POLICY CONTEXT

 2.1 There is a positive approach to renewable energy in national planning policy, which largely reflects wider policy aspirations relating to climate change mitigation and reducing emissions of greenhouse gases from energy production.
-National planning policy does, however, provide for onshore wind energy development in a different way to that of other renewable energy development.

 NATIONAL PLANNING POLICY